How to Soundproof a Hollow Door

 • Solid-core is a wooden-core door, sometimes with an external wooden veneer used for interiors.

-Remember, solids have more molecules for sounds to pass through, which means more energy exerted, resulting in a shorter sound lifespan.
-So doors with more solids are better at soundproofing than those with more air.
+Remember, solids have more molecules for sounds to pass through, which means more energy is exerted, resulting in a shorter sound lifespan.
+So, doors with more solids are better at soundproofing than those with more air.
 Still, you can add soundproofing materials to a hollow door to help minimize sound.

 What Is Inside a Hollow-Core Door?

-Say you split a hollow-core door vertically in half.
-Inside, you’ll see three layers — two veneer or exterior paneling layers and an interior honeycomb-patterned cardboard layer.
-Connecting these three layers is a wooden frame.
+If you split a hollow-core door in half vertically, you will see three layers, which include two exterior paneling or veneer layers and one interior honeycomb-patterned cardboard layer.
+A wooden frame connects these three layers.

-The honeycomb-patterned cardboard layers make hollow-core doors less expensive and lighter to apply.
-But it’s air-filled, meaning it’s more prone to noise transfer than other solid-core or wooden doors.
+The honeycomb-patterned cardboard sections make hollow-core doors more affordable and lighter to apply.
+But it is air-filled, making it more prone to noise transfer than other wooden or solid-core doors.

 How Can You Tell Your Door Is Hollow?